 Money should also be a factor when considering which plastic surgeon you’ll have perform your procedure.
 Cosmetic surgery is definitely a “you get what you pay for” service.
 A lower-cost surgeon many have less experience.
 They may have a history of needing more revisions or having less than satisfied clients.
 Don’t trust your body to someone who may not have the experience to give you the results you actually want.
 It’s better to seek out experience first; then consider the costs.

 Are you getting a voluntary procedure in Northern Virginia?
 Be sure to ask the above questions.
 You’ll both better understand what you’re paying for and you’ll better manage your expectations.
 Plastic surgery can transform how you feel about your body and life.
-To learn more about getting a cosmetic procedure, contact us for a free consultation.
+To learn more about getting a cosmetic procedure, contact us for a consultation.